JNRowe/jnrowe.github.io/articles/side_projects.rst

 ``pyisbn``
 ''''''''''

-For close to a decade I've maintained a small library for `validating ISBNs`_.
+For seven years I've maintained a small library for `validating ISBNs`_.
 *Yes, that is absolutely as boring as it sounds*.

 It was never meant to be used by others, I just needed something to validate